Product design · Design systems · Design engineering

 A pitch needs a flow someone can click through and record, not a deck of stills, so the designer and I decided to prototype in code and let AI do most of the typing.
 To keep six parallel efforts roughly aligned, we seeded a thin style pass first.
 It gave us a shared look.
 It did not give us a system, and that difference shaped everything that followed.

-03 · The look
+2.2A · The map

 The front door forces the map